 - The costs of the enhancements made to the structure to repair, rehabilitate, restore or stabilize it is equal to at least 25% of the value of the improvements on the property based on the latest assessment made by the Jefferson County Property Valuation Administrator; or

-- The cost of the enhancements made to the structure to repair, rehabilitate, restore or stabilize it is equal to at least 10% of the value of the Improvement on the property based on the latest assessment made by the Jefferson County Public Valuation Administrator and the property is located within a “Qualified Census Tract” (QCT), designated by the United States Department of Housing and Urban Development, where at least 50% of households have an income less than 60% of the Area Median Gross Income in Jefferson County; or
+- The cost of the enhancements made to the structure to repair, rehabilitate, restore or stabilize it is equal to at least 10% of the value of the Improvement on the property based on the latest assessment made by the Jefferson County Public Valuation Administrator and the property is located within a “Qualified Census Tract” (QCT), designated by the United States Department of Housing and Urban Development, where at least 50% of households have an income less than 60% of the Area Median Gross Income in Jefferson County AND the property is owner-occupied; or

 - The cost of the enhancements made to the owner-occupied structure to repair, rehabilitate, restore or stabilize it is equal to at least 5% of the value of the Improvement on the property based on the latest assessment made by the Jefferson County Property Valuation Administrator and the property is located within one of the following traditional urban neighborhoods: